uptimeventures/gotham-middleware-jwt/README.md

 Web Tokens, returning `StatusCode::Unauthorized` if a request fails validation.

+**Compatibility Note:** This library currently uses Gotham 0.3 features, which require building from `master`.

 ## Usage

+First, add `gotham_middleware_jwt = "0.1"` to `Cargo.toml`.

-The following is a minimal installation example. `Claims`, in this scope, is any struct you wish to deserialize into.
+Second, create a struct you wish to deserialize into.
+For our example below, we've used `Claims`:

 ```rust
 extern crate gotham;